lynx-json/specification/specifications/properties/hints/submit.md

 - The user agent MUST provide the user with a control to perform the submission.
 - If the `method` property is not present, then the user agent MUST submit the form data using the default retrieval action for the protocol (e.g. GET for HTTP).
 - When a `submit` control is invoked, the user agent MUST prepare a form data set, encode the form data set into a representation, and submit the representation, as defined in the [Process for Submitting Form Data](../../../processes/submitting_form_data.md) section.
-- If the `submit` control contains a `send` property, the user agent MUST submit the related form data when the value of an input changes if the validation state of the form is not invalid.
+- If the `submit` control contains a `send` property with a value of `change`, the user agent MUST submit the related form data when the value of an input changes if the validation state of the form is not invalid.
+- If the `submit` control contains a `send` property with a value of `ready`, the user agent MUST submit the related form data when the `submit` control is ready.

 ## User Agent Considerations